FEMtools Modal Parameter Extractor

 Frequency Response Functions (FRF) for classic input-output modal analysis and

-directly from time histories obtained under operational conditions (operational
+from time histories obtained under operational conditions (operational

-FRFs can be experimentally obtained using hammer or shaker
+Using third party tools, FRFs can be experimentally obtained using hammer or shaker

-excitation.
-The response signals, usually accelerations, are divided by the
+excitation and the response signals, usually accelerations, are divided by the

-parameters can be identified.
+parameters can be identified with FEMtools MPE.

 Under real operating or ambient conditions, the excitation